Ignacio Maganto

-Ignacio "Nacho" Maganto Pérez (born 2 January 1992) is a Spanish footballer who currently plays for AD Unión Adarve the 2a RFEF.
+Ignacio "Nacho" Maganto Pérez (born 2 January 1992) is a Spanish footballer who plays for México FC.

 Career

-Youth, College and Amateur
+Youth, college and amateur

 Maganto spent five seasons in the Getafe youth system.
 Maganto was offered a contract to play for Getafe's B team but instead elected to move to the United States to play football on a scholarship at Iona College.
 In his four seasons with the Gaels, he made a total of 71 appearances and tallied 27 goals and 14 assists.

 He also played in the Premier Development League with Reading United, making a total of 9 appearances and tallied 2 goals.

 Professional

 LA Galaxy

 On 15 January 2015, Maganto was selected 21st overall in the 2015 MLS SuperDraft by the LA Galaxy.
 He signed a professional contract with the club two months later.
 On 22 March, Maganto made his professional debut with USL affiliate club LA Galaxy II in a 0–0 draw against Real Monarchs SLC.
 On 19 April, Maganto made another appearance with LA Galaxy II against Austin Aztex FC that ended in a 2–1 victory for the Galaxy.

 On 2 May 2015, Maganto made his debut for the first team, starting on the left side of midfield, against Colorado Rapids.
 Maganto ended his debut early when he was substituted off in the 72nd minute for goal scorer Alan Gordon as the Galaxy completed the game with a 1–1 draw.
 On 28 May, Magnato played the full 90 minutes for the first time in the home match against Real Salt Lake that ended in a 1–0 win for the Galaxy.
 Maganto scored a one-touch goal, his first for the Galaxy, in an away game against New England Revolution that ended in a 2–2 draw on 31 May.

 He was waived by LA Galaxy on 29 February 2016.